BernardFW/bernard/doc/get-started/concepts.md

 ### Users

-Platforms will give you very little information about your users.
+(Messaging) Platforms will give you very little information about your users.
 You will get the following:

 - **ID**
 - **Name** (at least some form of it)